zsimic/TopCoderAnts/README.md

 - Have just one tool that was capable of measuring roughly how the ants were performing by looking at how many turns it took them to amass half of the food on the board (the lower the number of turns needed, the better the ants are performing)
 - Use 2 specialized versions of the A* algorithm to:
  - Be able to find the shortest path from current position to the nest (considering unexplored cells as unpassable)
- - Be able to find the closest unexplored cell from current position (in "discovery mode")
+ - Be able to find the closest unexplored cell from current position (in "exploration mode")
-- The A* algorithm also had to allow for a "time cap": no more than 7 ms to find its shortest path, if it can't do it within that time frame just drop it or return the best solution found so far
+- The A* algorithm also had to allow for a "time cap": no more than N milliseconds to find its shortest path, if it can't do it within that time frame just drop it or return the best solution found so far
 - Try and keep runtime down as much as possible:
  - Avoid creating objects as much as possible
  - Come up with a few quick specialized containers that would help with doing basic things fast (the **Board**, **Path** and **Trail** classes)